Mario & Sonic at the Rio 2016 Olympic Games

-is a crossover sports and party game in the Mario & Sonic at the Olympic Games series, released for the Nintendo 3DS in February 2016 in Japan, March 2016 in North America, and in April 2016 for Europe and Australia, and for the Wii U worldwide in June 2016.
-The game is officially licensed by the International Olympic Committee, as have the other games in the series.
+is a 2016 crossover sports video game developed by Sega's Sonic Team and published by Nintendo for the Wii U. A port for the Nintendo 3DS developed by Arzest and Spike Chunsoft was released the same year.
+It is the fifth and penultimate installment in the Mario & Sonic at the Olympic Games series.
+The game is officially licensed by the International Olympic Committee, as are the other games in the series.
 It was developed by Sega, with assistance from Arzest and Spike Chunsoft, and published by Nintendo.
 It is the fifth title in the Mario & Sonic at the Olympic Games series.
 The game is a collection of Olympic sports themed mini-games featuring characters from the Mario series and the Sonic the Hedgehog series.
+It was based on the 2016 Summer Olympics.

 The game received generally mixed reviews upon release.
-A sixth game in the series, Mario & Sonic at the Olympic Games Tokyo 2020, was released in November 2019 for the Nintendo Switch.
+A sixth (and final) game in the series, Mario & Sonic at the Olympic Games Tokyo 2020, was released as the final installment of the series in November 2019 for the Nintendo Switch.

 Gameplay

-The game features forty-two playable characters from Mario and Sonic the Hedgehog franchises, as well as the option to use a previously made Mii character in-game.
+The game features 42 playable characters from Mario and Sonic the Hedgehog franchises, as well as the option to use a previously made Mii character in-game.
 In the Nintendo 3DS version of the game, Mario, Sonic, and Mii are the only characters that can be used in all events; other returning characters are exclusive to two events while new characters are only playable in one.
 In the Wii U version of the game, all returning characters from previous games are usable in all events, while new playable characters (known as "guests" in-game) are only playable in one.

 The characters new to the series that can be used in both versions of the game include Diddy Kong, Nabbit, Wendy O. Koopa, Larry Koopa, Rosalina, Dry Bowser, Jet the Hawk, Rouge the Bat, Wave the Swallow, Espio the Chameleon, Zavok, Sticks the Badger, and Zazz.
 In the Wii U version, Toad is featured as an exclusive character.
 In the 3DS version, Roy Koopa, Ludwig von Koopa, Dry Bones, Birdo, Dr. Eggman Nega, E-123 Omega, and Cream the Rabbit all appear as exclusive characters.
 Each character has their own individual statistics for 'power', 'speed' and 'technique', which affect the player's performance depending on the variables of the minigame.

-Boxing, rugby sevens and football debut in the game alongside refined versions of returning events, such as athletics, volleyball, archery, swimming and equestrian.
-In the Wii U version, some of the minigames have motion control functionality using the Wii Remote controller.
+Rugby Sevens, Archery, and BMX debut in the game alongside refined versions of returning events, such as athletics, volleyball, archery, swimming and equestrian.

+Unlike prior installments, motion controls have been removed from a majority of events across both versions.
+The Wii U version's multiplayer mode requires at least all but one player to each use a Wii Remote, usually turned on its side, while allowing one other player to use a Wii U GamePad.

-Each minigame is held in a re-creation of its corresponding venue in the actual 2016 Rio de Janeiro Olympic Games.
+Each event is held in a re-creation of its corresponding venue in the actual 2016 Rio de Janeiro Olympic Games.